GuptaAyush19/Suduko/README.md

     2. Click the <RUN.bat> file and it will execute automatically.

-In both the methods, the answer will saved in <solution.txt> for reference.
+In both the methods, the answer will be saved in <solution.txt> for reference.

 The <soduko.txt> already has a default Suduko grid to check the workings of the program.